Image courtesy of CITYEDV/Pixabay.

 He’s right.
 Unless something changes in the near future, Huawei is going to win the fight for 5G in the developing world.

 This graphic tracks the stages of NATO’s eastern enlargement since 1952.
 To find out more about Europe’s post-Cold War security architecture, see CSS’ Christian Nünlist’s chapter in Strategic Trends 2017 here.
 For more CSS charts, maps and graphics on economics, click here.

-This article was originally published by the Polish Institute of International Affairs (PISM) on 17 February 2017.
+This article was originally published by the Oxford Research Group in February 2019.